 How To Use A Pulse Oximeter

 As you very well know now that a pulse oximeter measures the percentage saturation of oxygen in blood.
 Veins and arteries form the human circulatory system.
 Only the arteries carry oxygen rich blood away from the heart.
 Veins are visible all over the body but arteries are hidden deeper into the body.
 The artery in the wrist is a superficial one where the pulse can be felt easily.

-Most often the index finger is the most appropriate.
+Most often the index finger is the most appropriate to latch the pulse oximeter on.
 But there is no compulsion and other fingers or even the earlobes are fine.

 CAUTION!
 THINGS TO NOTE BEFORE USE